MPriess/crsmithdev.com/resources/posts/2013-09-02-a-blog-refresh-with-bootstrap-and-static.markdown

 ### Syntax Highlighting

-Originally I attemped to use [highlight.js](http://softwaremaniacs.org/soft/highlight/en/), but quickly ran into issues:  nearly all of the guesses it made about what kind of syntax was being presented were wrong, and it was difficult to override its default guessing behavior, especially given that I was writing the posts in Markdown, not raw HTML.
+Originally I attempted to use [highlight.js](http://softwaremaniacs.org/soft/highlight/en/), but quickly ran into issues:  nearly all of the guesses it made about what kind of syntax was being presented were wrong, and it was difficult to override its default guessing behavior, especially given that I was writing the posts in Markdown, not raw HTML.
 Fortunately, [google-code-prettify](https://code.google.com/p/google-code-prettify/) was a much more usable option, even though it does require an [extension](https://code.google.com/p/google-code-prettify/source/browse/trunk/src/lang-clj.js) to handle Clojure.

 If I posts *were* written HTML, using google-code-prettify would look something like this: